 Included in her “10 tips for being a climate justice activist,” a post saved at the top of her Instagram, is this helpful reminder: “The world doesn’t change when 1,000 people do climate-justice activism perfectly; it changes when a billion people do it the best they can.”

-And as soon as her eyes were open to the kind of power that nature can provide through plants, herbs, and flowers, Defino realized “she couldn’t do anything to the planet that would hurt it.”
+As soon as her eyes were open to the kind of power that nature can provide through plants, herbs, and flowers, DeFino realized “she couldn’t do anything to the planet that would hurt it.”